Did you know that at your baptism you were entered into a covenantal relationship with Christ?

 - Marian Hymn and Prayer.

-For those making your consecration privately, whether at home or with a small group, you may find the information on our Prayer Service Resource Page helpful.
+For those making your consecration privately, whether at home or with a small group, you may find the information at the bottom of our “Consecrate Yourself to the Bridegroom” page helpful.

 - Homily / Witness